skupperproject/skupper/charts/skupper/README.md

 # Skupper

 Skupper is a layer 7 service interconnect.
-It enables secure communications across Kubernetes clusters with no VPNs or special firewall rules.
+It enables secure communications across Kubernetes clusters and/or local systems with no VPNs or special firewall rules.

 This chart installs the [Skupper](https://skupper.io) version 2 controller for [Kubernetes](https://kubernetes.io) using the [Helm](https://helm.sh) package